Chalk Painting the Cabinet Doors in my Casita Travel Trailer

 Step 3: Lining up my doors to paint, and covering hardware with painter’s tape:

 I painted my cabinet doors on my kitchen table, covered with an old bed sheet.
-Soft specks of paint did get on my tile floors, which I had to clean, so if you want to avoid that step, cover your floors, too.
+Even with this preparation, soft specks of paint did get on my tile floors, which I had to clean.
+So if you want to avoid that step, cover your floors, too!

 Step 4: Initial Coats of Chalk Paint